 Fourth Stage Of HIV

 This stage is more popularly known as AIDS.
 This occurs if a patient fails to get tested and treated for a long time.
-A lot of people who are at this stage develop complications that result to their deaths.
+A lot of people who are at this stage develop complications that result in their deaths.